 The challenges the Service has faced since the beginning of the pandemic have been significant and this has been reflected in the above data.
-Last year saw the highest volume of complaints that the Service has received in a year that included challenges such as rising staff abstractions, increased hospital turnaround times as well as the continuing pandemic and its recovery.
+Last year saw the highest volume of complaints that the Service has received, however challenges such as rising staff abstractions, increased hospital turnaround times as well as the continuing pandemic and its recovery are likely to have impacted on these numbers.
 The increase in complaints last year has been reflected across the country in most other health boards.